University of Groningen

 • Industry Relevance: The programme offers state-of-the-art education together with strong links with industry.
 Many of our part-time professors also hold positions in leading companies, helping to ensure our research and teaching remains highly relevant.

-• Specialised Tracks: We offer a range of six special Master’s tracks, allowing you to specialise your expertise in high-demand areas, from the energy sector to microelectronics, ensuring a tailored and deep educational experience.
+• Specialised Tracks: We offer a range of five specialised Master’s tracks, allowing you to develop expertise in high-demand areas such as energy systems, semiconductors, integrated photonics, and advanced electronics-ensuring a tailored and future-oriented educational experience.

 Connection with semiconductors industry